sambetts/SPOAzBlob/README.md

 1. Register app & follow process for “MSAL.js 2.0 with auth code flow” - https://docs.microsoft.com/en-gb/azure/active-directory/develop/scenario-spa-app-registration
     * Note down the “client ID”, “tenant ID”.
     * Ensure that under “authentication” we have added “single page application” with the redirect URL of our base website (https://contosofiles.azurewebsites.net for example, of if we’re debugging locally, it’ll be https://localhost:44433/)
 2. Create a secret for registration.
 Note down value.
+3. Create an API scope so we can call from the React app to the ASP.Net Web API with a JWT bearer token.
+   * On "Expose an API" set your Application ID URI.
+The
+4. Grant Graph application permissions: User.Read.All, Sites.Selected to the Azure AD application.
+Make sure you get the admin approval.

 These settings you’ll need for the configuration of the solution later.

 ## Create Required Azure Resources